webqit/webflo/README.md

 ## Overview

-Webflo lets you layout your application using functions as your building blocks, each defined in an `index.js` file.
+Webflo lets you layout your application using functions as your building block, each defined in an `index.js` file.

 ```js
 /**